HectusNet/NeoBB/README.md

 ### Adding new Turns

 > [!NOTE]
-> Please just ask MarcPG for help if you are working on it for the first time, because it is a lot easier to explain in person.
+> Please ask MarcPG for help if you are working on it for the first time, because it is a lot easier to explain in person.

 Adding new turns is really simple.
 All you need to do is create a class which meets these requirements:
-1. Starts with the game mode's letter (like L for Legacy) and followed by T for Turn, like `TTurnName`, `TPurpleWool`, or with the game mode, `LTLegacyTurn` or `PTIronTrapdoor`.
+1. Starts with the game mode's letter (like P for Person) and followed by T for Turn, like `TTurnName`, `TPurpleWool`, or with the game mode, `PTLegacyTurn` or `PTIronTrapdoor`.
 2. Extends the `Turn<?>` interface, where the type parameter should be the class of the turn's data.
 For some games, you can also use usage-specific turn classes, like `BlockTurn` and `ItemTurn`, which will also automate some stuff like the getting the required item for you.
 3. Implement the necessary interfaces based on the game it's for.
 4. Implement all required methods, like the `cost()`, `item()`, etc. and additionally also other methods like `apply()`.